PatrickGreen93/PatrickGreen93.github.io/resume.md

 Current - 2021

--   Projects include: State-wide k-12 teacher retention initiative and retention initiative for disadvantaged sophomore engineering students.
+-   Projects included: State-wide k-12 teacher retention initiative and retention initiative for disadvantaged sophomore engineering students.
--   Onboard new project managers, provide advice as needed, ensure deadlines are met, provide task-oriented feedback.
+-   Onboard new project managers, provide advice as needed, ensure deadlines are met, and provide task-oriented feedback.
--   Working with a large dataset (\~18,000+) and developing a dashboard to disseminate results.
+-   Working with a large dataset (\~18,000+) in R and developing a dashboard to disseminate results in Shiny.

 ### Project Manager